Actindo-AG/Documentation/Core1Platform/UsingCore1/04_WorkWithLists.md

 ![List view in a module](../../Assets/Screenshots/Core1Platform/UsingCore1/LISTView.png "[List view in a module]")
 1. Select the view for which you want to define the columns.
    Alternatively, you have the following options:
-   - You can define the columns for a temporary use without changing a view.
+   - You can define the sortings for a temporary use without changing a view.
    - You can save the changes later in an existing view.
-   - You can create a new view with the new defined columns.
+   - You can create a new view with the new defined sorting.

 2. Consider which columns should be visible without horizontal scrolling and which order is useful.